jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Compositing

 The first compositing window managers came about in 2005/2006 as the necessary extensions were added to the X server.
 The compositing window managers are now considered standard and default part of desktop environments such as GNOME, KDE, and XFCE.
-The LXQT desktop environment uses  [Openbox](http://openbox.org/wiki/Main_Page "Openbox") as it's window manager.

 * [Xfwm](https://en.wikipedia.org/wiki/Xfwm "Xfwm") - Xfce window manager
 * [KWin](https://en.wikipedia.org/wiki/KWin "KWin") - Window manager for the KDE Desktop Environment
 * [Mutter](https://en.wikipedia.org/wiki/Mutter_%28software%29 "Mutter") - Window manager for the GNOME3 Desktop Environment

 ### Stacking

+These allow for overlapping windows, like Windows or MacOS.
+The LXQT desktop environment uses  [Openbox](http://openbox.org/wiki/Main_Page "Openbox") as it's window manager.

 * [Afterstep](http://afterstep.org/ "Afterstep") - NEXTSTEP look and feel
 * [Blackbox](http://blackboxwm.sourceforge.net/ "Blackbox Wiki") - Similar to the NeXT interface and Window Maker